michaelhenkel/contrail-tripleo-docu/docs/overcloud/advanced/remotecompute.rst

   - Per Node hieradata

 Each overcloud node has a unique DMI UUID.
 This UUID is known on the undercloud as well as on the overcloud nodes.
 Hence, this UUID can be used for mapping node specific information.
+For each POP a Control and Compute role has to be created.

 Overview
 ========